 - Schools should develop traditions and celebrations to recognize student success.

 - Schools should care for students.
 Students should know that the adults in the school care about them and will take care of them.

 - Education is about learning.
-Learning should be measured in a variety of ways so all students can demonstrate what they have learned.
+Learning should be measure in a variety of ways so all students can demonstrate what they have learned.